slanda156/python-templates/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/slanda156/python-templates)
 ![GitHub Repo stars](https://img.shields.io/github/stars/slanda156/python-templates?style=plastic)

-This is a collection of diffrent templates for my most used modules.
+This is a collection of different templates for my most used modules.

+fastapi: This template is still in development and doesn't work out of the box yet.

 ## Installation